wrshf7/HapSelect-Docs/docs/workflow/basic-simulation.md

 mean_adjust = TRUE
 ```

-This should only be disabled if marker effects were estimated from an uncentered genotype matrix.
+This should only be disabled if you know what you are doing!

 ---